ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/java.md

 sudo update-alternatives --config java
 ```

 You will be given the option to select a new version.
-The options are depend on the software currently installed on your computer.
+The options are dependent on the software currently installed on your computer.

 ```output
 There are 3 choices for the alternative java (providing /usr/bin/java).